Mastering the Python GitHub API: A Practical Guide for Developers

 Security Considerations

-Your personal access tokens need absolute protection whenever you access the GitHub API.
+Your personal access tokens need absolute protection whenever you access the API.
 Do not place your personal access tokens inside version control systems, especially in private repos, and never write them directly into scripts.

 The secure storage of tokens must be done through environment variables and specialized secret-management tools.
 You should only authorize permissions relevant to daily operations and withdraw unused or compromised tokens through regular reviews.